Foso/Folders2kt/README.md

 <h1 align="center">Folders2kt </h1>
-Kotlin Transpiler/Interpreter of the Folders esoteric programming language, a language with no code and just folders.
+A Transpiler/Interpreter of the Folders esoteric programming language, a language with no code and just folders, written in Kotlin